Chart Color Schemes

 Nanango is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Nanango's cultural diversity was found to be below average, with 86.5% of its population being citizens, 87.2% born in Australia, and 97.8% speaking English only at home.
-Christianity is the predominant religion in Nanango, comprising 52.7% of people, compared to 56.4% across Rest of Qld.
-In terms of ancestry, the top three represented groups in Nanango are English (34.5%), Australian (30.0%), and Irish (8.8%).
+The dominant religion in Nanango is Christianity, comprising 52.7% of the population, compared to 52.2% across Rest of Qld.
+The top three ancestry groups in Nanango are English (34.5%), Australian (30.0%), and Irish (8.8%).

 Frequently Asked Questions - Diversity